-5.1.2 4-H Participant
+5.1.2.
+4-H Participant

 Any youth taking part in programs provided as a result of action by WSU Extension 4-H personnel (faculty, staff, and volunteer).
-This includes youth participating in programs conducted through 1862, 1890 and 1994 land-grant universities, FCS programs, and other programs which may not actually use the 4-H name and emblem with participants.
+This includes youth participating in programs conducted through 1862, 1890, and 1994 land-grant universities, family and consumer science (FCS) programs, and other programs which may not actually use the 4-H name and emblem with participants.

-5.1.3 4-H Member
+5.1.3.
+4-H Member